pramine/flhr-k8s-jenkins/README.md

 #### Configure the Ingress Resource

 ##### Set the Ingress Hostname
->Note: The hostname is customizable but domain needs to match wildcard record for Ingress Controller.
+>Note: The hostname is customizable but the domain needs to match cluster's ingress controller's wildcard record in DNS.
 For example, *.pksk8s01apps.lab.local
 ```
 HostName: jenkins.pksk8s01apps.lab.local
 ```